wxt-dev/wxt/docs/guide/essentials/config/browser-startup.md

 You can configure browser startup in 3 places:

-1. `<rootDir>/web-ext.config.ts`: Ignored from version control, this file lets you configure your own options without effectint other developers
+1. `<rootDir>/web-ext.config.ts`: Ignored from version control, this file lets you configure your own options without affecting other developers

    ```ts
    import { defineRunnerConfig } from 'wxt';